Replacing Circus Ponies Notebook

 This is the solution I have settled on.
 It is a bit on the pricey side, but you get what you pay for.
 I spend so much time taking notes and ferreting away information that the solution I choose has to be very powerful and stable and I need to know that it is going to be around for a few years.
 OmniOutliner hits all of those points for me.
 I recommend biting the bullet and buying both the iOS version (OmniOutliner 2) and the Mac version if you are like me and need to take notes everywhere you go.
 For my work purposes I only use the Mac version and keep all the data locally on my machine to get around the sensitive data issue I described earlier.
 I recommend buying OmniOutliner for Mac directly from the OmniGroup's website rather than the Mac App Store because you will get discounted upgrades when new versions of the app are released (and discounts are not possible through the Mac App Store).

 So how does OmniOutliner replace Circus Ponies Notebook?
 There is an excellent article over at Organizing Creativity that goes into great details about how you can do this.
 I have no intention of trying to duplicate any of that great work here so just give that article a read.
-I will warn you that using OmniOutliner as a Notebook replacement is not for the faint of heart.
+I will warn you that using OmniOutliner for replacing Circus Ponies Notebook is not for the faint of heart.
 It is going to take a bit of fiddling and you will need to create some templates in order to really do it right, but in my opinion this is the best "power user" solution moving forward and it keeps your data in a format that quite future proof.

 There are actually quite a few app that have "notebook" features and Outline by Gorillized is just one those app.
 But there are two things that make this app stand out.
 The first being that they actually developed a Circus Ponies Notebook importer, so you can directly import all of your old Circus Ponies Notebooks into the Outline app.
 Here is a link the the support article that explains how to do this.
 The other reason to take a good look at this app is that they offer a discount for all of us "Circus Ponies Refugees."
 The discount only works on the Mac version of the app, but all you have to do is go to their website and purchase the Mac app and at checkout enter the discount code "CIRCUSPONIES" for 30% off the purchase price.
 I will probably end up purchasing this app and using it for two main purposes.
 One is to have a user friendly version of all my previous Circus Ponies Notebooks and the other is to use the app replace how I used to use Circus Ponies Notebook as a digital notebook while sitting on console for rocket launches.